thor314/obsidian-setup/Getting Started with Obsidian.md

     - [Multi-choice](https://github.com/chhoumann/quickadd/blob/master/docs/Choices/MultiChoice.md) - if you write many QA's, but don't want to bind them each to a key, but instead choose from a dropdown menu of QA's, multichoice allows you to organize them into a list.

 ### Graph Tools
-There are many community plugins that you might be interested in for your knowledge base workflow.
+I haven't discovered any plugins that make graph management much easier.
 I tried each of these, found them all more bother than they're worth, but I've included the ones that were at least fun to play with.
 The only one I much recommend is Find Orphaned Files.

 - [Find Orphaned Files](obsidian://show-plugin?id=find-unlinked-files) - Utility to find unlinked files.
 Particularly useful if your graph is large.
 - [Graph Analysis](obsidian://show-plugin?id=graph-analysis) - Get statistics about the closeness of any two notes, and some other neat graph math.